Outsourcing

 After you spelt out your objectives to yourself, select metrics that accurately reflect progress and success.
 Let’s give a simple example.
 You owe an EdTech business, and at the moment, your project's goal is to accelerate development time.
 So, it’d be better to focus on productivity metrics like throughput or time-to-deliver as they match your goal.

-Before you can measure improvement, you need to know your starting point.
+Before you decide how to measure staff augmentation, you need to know your starting point and establish a baseline.
 Collect baseline data to understand current performance levels:

 Industry reports: Industry associations and research firms publish reports with benchmark data for software development projects.